2 (Mudcrutch album): Track listing

+All lead vocals by Tom Petty, except where noted.

 The song "Trailer"

 "Trailer" was originally recorded by Tom Petty and the Heartbreakers and released in 1985 as the B-side of the single "Don't Come Around Here No More" and again in 1995 on the Petty box set Playback.
 It was re-recorded with an added third verse for this album and released as the lead single.